Coastal Georgia Fact Book

-American Studies, Biological Sciences, Criminal Justice, Early Childhood/Special Education, Environmental Science, French Language and Literature, General Business, Health Informatics, Health Sciences, Hospitality Management & Tourism, Interdisciplinary Studies, Mathematics, Middle Grades Education, Nursing, Nursing RN to BSN, Public Management, Psychology, Spanish Language and Literature, and Workforce Management & LeadershipCareer Associate
+American Studies, Biological Sciences, Criminal Justice, Data Science, Early Childhood/Special Education, Environmental Science, French Language and Literature, General Business, Health Informatics, Health Sciences, Hospitality Management & Tourism, Interdisciplinary Studies, Mathematics, Middle Grades Education, Nursing, Nursing RN to BSN, Public Management, Psychology, Spanish Language and Literature, and Workforce Management & LeadershipCareer Associate

 Culinary Arts, Nursing, and Radiologic Science

 Associate of Arts, Core Curriculum

 Associate of Science, Core Curriculum